Peterborough, South Australia: History

-The first settlers in the area purchased land from the government in 1875.
+The first European settlers in the area purchased land from the government in 1875.
 The first building in the town was constructed four years later.
 Settler Peter Doecke transferred his land to J H Koch in 1876, who found out in 1880 that the land would be the site of a railway junction.
 He subdivided it and sold 33 acre for £1700, after failing to get £500 per acre for it in 1879.

 By 1880 a hotel and post office had been erected, followed by a school in 1883, and a town hall in 1884.

 At the prompting of mayor W. Thredgold, a newspaper, the Petersburg Times was founded in 1887 by Robert M. Osborne, became The Times and Northern Advertiser in 1919, under the longterm proprietorship of W. H. Bennett and survived as a family business until 1970.

 Heritage listings

 Peterborough has a number of heritage-listed sites, including: